Our stance on conservation

 Q: Can you see legal compliance documents?
 Can you see their financial records?

 Reason: If an organisation claims that they are holding animals in captivity for conservation purposes they should be able to provide the legal proof that they are compliant with national and international policies that confirm they are allowed to hold the specific species for their specified purpose.
 It is also important to check their financial records to ensure that they are not trading wildlife illegally for profit and to check the reputation of the conservation organisation that backs them.

 Elephants in Thailand are frequently exploited for the sake of tourists, including as part of volunteer programs.
 It is possible to volunteer with elephants in Thailand in an ethical and sustainable way, but it requires research, knowing the right questions to ask, and a keen eye for tell-tale warning signs.

-With increased urbanization and decreasing wildlife populations, conservation in this generation is pivotal.
+With increased urbanization and decreasing wildlife populations, conservation initiatives are pivotal.
 Responsible volunteer holidays are one of the best ways to interact with animals in a sustainable and ethical way.
 Discover how to choose an ethical volunteering program while working with animals.

-In the last 30 years, half of the Earth’s shallow coral reefs have been lost.
+In the last 30 years, half of the earth’s shallow coral reefs have been lost.
 A fifth of the Amazon rainforest has disappeared in the past 50 years.
 Conservation projects are now more critical than ever to preserve the current biodiversity of species.
-Choose from exciting projects that ethically support wildlife conservation.
+Choose from exciting projects in ethical wildlife conservation.